Kunjesh9867/Projects/HTML-CSS-JS/Pig-Game/README.md

 ## **Introduction**

 * ### This game can be played between 2 players.
-Two prompt windows will be appeared to write the player's name.
+Two prompt windows will be appeared to write the player's name

-* ### Now, the active player have to roll a dice.
+* ### Now, the active player have to roll a dice

-* ### After rolling a dice, the active player can either hold that number or continue to roll dice.
+* ### After rolling a dice, the active player can either hold that number or continue to roll dice

-* ### If the next number on dice is 1 then all the current point will be reset to 0, and the opponent player will continue to play.
+* ### If the next number on dice is 1 then all the current point will be reset to 0, and the opponent player will continue to play

-* ### Whosever reaches 100 point, will win the game.
+* ### Whosever reaches 100 point, will win the game

 You can clone & run this game in your PC.